If you are looking for a day trip from Sydney or Manly, head north to the beautiful Northern Beaches suburb of Palm Beach.

 No visit to Palm Beach is complete without walking up to the iconic Barrenjoey Lighthouse.
 Only a 1km (0.6 miles) walk to the top where you will enjoy panoramic views over Ku-ring-gai National Park, the Northern Beaches and the Central Coast.
 On the way down, make sure you stop to photograph the magnificent views back across Palm Beach with the calm waters of Pittwater on one side and the Pacific Ocean on the other.

-If you are interested in history, join a guided walk of the lighthouse operating every Sunday from 11am – 3pm.
 Between the months of May and November, keep your eyes peeled for breaching humpback whales.
 The whales migrate up and down the New South Wales Coast.

 Home and Away